Yateen00/insta_clone/README.md

 - **Tagging System**: Allow users to tag others in comments and posts.
 - **Smart Feed Algorithm**: Implement an intelligent ranking system for displaying posts.
 - **Lazy Loading**: Improve performance with infinite scrolling for posts and comments.
+-  **Create Tests**: I focused on getting the features working, and testing only on terminal.
+Plan to create a test suite and learn to use Guard

 ## Setup Instructions